go-zen-chu/issue2md/README.md

 ### Metadata format

-Converted metadata of a issue are stored as [YAML Front-matter](https://jekyllrb.com/docs/front-matter/).
+Metadata of an issue are stored with [YAML Front-matter](https://jekyllrb.com/docs/front-matter/) format.